CGamesPlay/node-callable-instance/README.md

 All instances of CallableMethod are also an instances of [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function), and have all of Function's properties.

 Libraries that accept functions will expect that they behave as Function objects do.
-Notably, if you alter the semantics of the `call` or `apply` methods, library code may fail to work with your callable instance.
-In these cases, you can simply bind the instance method to the callable instance (e.g. `test.instanceMethod.bind(test)`).
+For example, if you alter the semantics of the `call` or `apply` methods, library code may fail to work with your callable instance.
+In these cases, you can simply bind the instance method to the callable instance and pass that instead (e.g. `test.instanceMethod.bind(test)`).

 This can also cause problems if your derived class wants to have a `name` or `length` property, which are built-in properties and not configurable by default.
 You can have your class disable the built-in descriptors of these properties to make them available for your use.